You’ve just spent nearly $2000 on a new M1 Mac.

 Other plus point are;

 1. Often you’re moving to a new Mac because your old Mac is failing.
-Stressing a failing Mac for hours using Migration Assistant over WIFI.
+Stressing a failing Mac for hours doing your data migration over WIFI.
 Is best avoided.
-And it leave your WIFI free for you to use.
+And it leaves your WIFI free for you to use.

 2. It’s a good idea to have a Time Machine backup of your old Mac anyway.
 Just in case.
 Of course, you can keep hold of your old Mac for a while.
 But if you decide to sell it or give it away you can always get to files you need from your backup.